HamzahFauzi/tacit-knowledge/Qudev/qopt/how-to.md

 ![SMC100A](../assets/SMC100A.png)<br>
 *Figure 3.
 SMC100A Signal generator.*

 The SMC100A signal generator provides a frequency range from 9 kHz to 3.2 GHz with a maximum output power of +19 dBm.
+It is used to generate microwave signals for driving the NV center electron spin resonance, typically centered around 2.87 GHz.

+Since the signal output uses an N-type female connector, we need an N-female to SMA adapter to connect it to the available SMA cable in the lab.
+Use the shortest possible SMA cable to minimize signal loss when connecting to the microwave coil or antenna.

 ### Mini-Circuit RF Power Amplifier (Model ZHL-16W-43-S+)